metadew/iesi/docs/pages/understand/understand.md

 ## Processing engine

 The installation of the automation framework deploys a set of artefacts that allow the processing engine to initialize itself and perform its operations.

+### Execution logic

+The automation framework is an orchestrator that runs actions one after the other, caches intermediate results and variables that it can use in any next action.

+Very simplisticly, it is a big loop over all actions:

+* Start the execution
+* For each action:
+  * Verify if the action needs to be executed or skipped
+  * Verify if the action needs to be iterated
+  * Execute the action (once or for every execution)
+    * If a condition has been specified, is it valid?
+If so, execute the action; otherwise, do not execute the action
+    * If [error expected](/{{site.repository}}/pages/design/expectederrors.html) is relevant, the result of the action execute is reversed
+  * If the action result is an error:
+    * Is [stop on error](/{{site.repository}}/pages/design/stoponerror.html) relevant?
+If so, stop the execution
+    * Has a retry number been specified?
+If so, re-execute the action
+* End the execution

 ### Folder structure